 Your diet is probably not ideal for you.

-An average diet followed consistently is better than an excellent diet followed occasionally.
+It is better to have an average diet followed consistently, than an excellent diet followed occasionally.

 Error 3?
 Fear

-When you follow a high calorie diet, it is normal for you to gain some fat.
+When you are on a high calorie diet, it is normal for you to gain some fat.